MarciJoyClark/TicTacToe/README.md

 # TicTacToe
-TicTacToe game built using a react.js tutorial
+TicTacToe game built using a react.js tutorial.
+Everything but the node_modules.